 A tornado is a violent windstorm characterized by a twisting, funnel-shaped cloud extending to the ground.
-It is most often generated by a thunderstorm when cool, dry air intersects and overrides a layer of warm and moist air forcing the warm air to rise rapidly and upper-level winds, especially the jet stream runs at an angle relative to the prevailing surface winds.
-These conditions occur with regularity over the Purchase Region in the spring, but as evidenced recently, can occur at any time of the year.
-Tornadoes are often accompanied by large hail and damage is most often the result of the high wind velocity and wind-blown debris.
-The most violent tornadoes have rotating winds of 250 miles per hour or more and can cause extreme destruction.
+It is most often generated by a thunderstorm when cool, dry air intersects and overrides a layer of warm, moist air forcing the warm air to rise rapidly and upper level winds, especially the jet stream runs at an angle relative to the prevailing surface winds.
+These conditions occur with regularity over the Purchase Region, and can occur at any time of the year.
+Tornadoes are often accompanied by large hail and damage is most often the result of the high wind velocity and windblown debris.
+The most violent tornadoes have rotating winds of 250 miles per hour or more and are capable of causing extreme destruction.
 They have the power to uproot trees, structures, and turn harmless objects into deadly flying debris.

 Most tornadoes aren't very wide and touch down only briefly.
 However, a highly destructive tornado may carve a path over a mile wide and several miles long.
 Tornadoes typically cause the most damage to lightly or poorly built structures, such as residential homes.
 An average of 800-1000 tornadoes are reported nationwide and they are more likely to occur during the spring and early summer months.
-Tornadoes can occur at any time of the day but are more likely to form in the late afternoon or early evening.
+Tornadoes can occur at any time of the day, but are more likely to form in the late afternoon or early evening.